VaLibTeam/VaLib/README.md

 > The `--install-libs` and `--install-headers` options require root privileges.
 Use `sudo` or switch to the root account to perform installation.

 ## Usage
-To learn how to use VaLib, check out our documentation, available online at [VaLib Documentation](https://VaLibTeam.github.io) under the **Docs** section.
+To learn how to use VaLib, check out our documentation, available online at [VaLib Documentation Page](https://VaLibTeam.github.io/docs).

 If you prefer having the documentation locally, you can generate it using **Doxygen**:
 ```sh
 doxygen Doxyfile
 ```

 The documentation will be generated in HTML format under `docs/html/index.html`.

+You can also find usage examples at [VaLib Examples](https://VaLibTeam.github.io#examples).

 ## Contributing
 We welcome contributions!
 If you'd like to contribute to VaLib, please read our [contributing guidelines](CONTRIBUTING.md) and feel free to open issues or pull requests.